RomanMetelov/GodApp/README.md

 21.

-XX. maybe it already was: Knowledge Base
+XX. maybe it already was: Knowledge Base for knowledge base - tags, for task - tags, for music - tags, for food, movie, books, useful links, useless links

 technical requirements
 A. demo/user modes, user/admin user profiles.
 Demo user for the first launch and by call.